mbclawson/mbclawson.github.io/content/posts/humbled.md

 My heart sank.

 ## The Testing
 I focused on the solution being slow.
 When I first hit submit, my solution was tested instantly.
 So what was slow?
-Well computer science isn't hard because you have to do something one time, it's hard because you have to do something millions of times (give me some rope here).
+Well coding isn't hard because you have to do something one time, it's hard because you have to do something potentially millions of times.

 I took a brief detour into learning about python decorators to get simple function timing in place: